CCA-Public/digital-archives-manual/guides/diskimaging.md

 <a name="media"></a>
 ### Media Types

+The types of media that are predominantly found in the collection and that are imaged are floppy disks, both 3.5” and 5.25”.
+The CCA also has other media formats such as data tapes and 8” floppy disks, among others.
+However, only the media that are listed below can be imaged in the digital lab.
+Any other media formats are either imaged elsewhere, or cannot be imaged due to lack of necessary equipment.

 Here is a list of the types of media that are imaged in the digital lab.

 | Media type  | Example |